Engage donors by communicating your arts organization’s impact

 For example, my company, Sunny Day Marketing, works with a client who holds jazz performances every few months, featuring a rotation of talented jazz performers.
 For each event, we always make sure to take photos and videos, plus distribute feedback cards and flyers for upcoming shows.
 The photos and videos we share not only capture the passion of the performers but also the energy and excitement of the crowd.
 On our feedback cards, we ask for suggestions and often get short testimonials of how much people enjoyed their time there.
 Therefore, when it comes time to apply for grants or ask for donations, we’re able to share visuals and information that truly paint a picture of what donors will be investing in.

-Here are a few tips to make sure you get and keep your donors’ attention and engagement:
+Here are a few tips to make sure you get and keep your donors’ attention and engagement a your arts organization: